sodium-friends/docs/docs/streamencryption.md

 ``` js
 var clen = sodium.crypto_secretstream_xchacha20poly1305_pull(state, message, tag, ciphertext, [ad])
 ```
-Decrypt a message with optional additional data `ad`, and write message tag to `tag`.
+Decrypts a message with optional additional data `ad`, and writes message tag to `tag`.
 Make sure to check this!
 * `state` should be an opaque state object
 * `message` should be a `buffer` of length `ciphertext.length - crypto_secretstream_xchacha20poly1305_ABYTES`
 * `tag` should be a `buffer` of length `crypto_secretstream_xchacha20poly1305_TAGBYTES`